molenn/brocode-javascript-2024/README.md

   - `Math.max()`: Maximum value of a set of variables.
   - `Math.min()`: Minimum value of a set of variables.
   - `Math.random()`: Generate a random number between zero and one.

+  ### If Statements

+  This is gonna be a short one.
+My head is not in the game today.